See also Clip Menu.

 Animation: adds preset slow smooth pan and zoom effects also known as the Ken Burns Effect.
 You can choose no animation, pans only, zooms only, or a combination of pans and zooms.
 Each option also has a low pass filter to reduce the noise in the images that may occur during this operation.
 Low pass filtering is much slower, so you should preview without it, and then enable it to render.

-Proxy clips can be enabled/disabled for the current project in the Project Settings ().
+Proxy clips can be enabled/disabled for the current project in the Project Settings (→ → → ).

-Once the proxy clip creation has completed the proxy clip will appear with a P icon in the Project Tree.
+Once the proxy clip creation has completed, the proxy clip will appear with a P icon in the Project Tree.

 Advanced Clip property options are:

-Once markers are put in your clip you can access them in the clip monitor by right clicking and selecting (see picture.)
-Also note how the markers appear as red vertical lines in the clip monitor (see yellow highlighted regions in the picture.)
-You can turn on the display of the marker comments in the time line too - See Show Marker Comments
+Once markers are put in your clip, you can access them in the Clip Monitor by right-clicking and selecting (see picture.)
+Also note how the markers appear as red vertical lines in the Clip Monitor (see yellow highlighted regions in the picture.)
+You can turn on the display of the marker comments in the timeline too (see Show Marker Comments).

-It appears that you need a pan and zoom effect to make the font of the countdown smaller
+Apparently you need a pan and zoom effect to make the font of the countdown smaller

 This generates a video noise clip — like the "snow" on an out-of-tune analogue TV.
 In ver 17.04 it generates audio white noise as well as video snow.